 Below in chronological order you’ll find maps of every year of our event that show how the urban plan was first laid down and has grown and changed shape over the years.

-Every year, since 2017, Tankwa Town’s map has grown, shifted and changed.
-In the early years, our city was built on the same circular Burning Man model that many burns around the world have adopted – but as Tankwa Town has expanded, so the land itself, and our interest in leaving as little trace as possible, has determined what the best areas are for us to expand into.
+Every year, since 2017, our map has shifted and changed.
+In the early years, our city was built on the same circular Burning Man model that many burns around the world have adopted – but as Tankwa Town expanded, so the land itself and our interest in leaving as little trace as possible on the landscape has determined what the best areas are for us to settle our temporary city on.

-The factors that have shaped our temporary city include placing our event infrastructure on flat sand or gravel pans (where the least flora & fauna are found or could be disturbed) and where seasonal water courses that feature flash floods are found.
-Between these are the areas best for an event of our nature to operate – and leave no trace – which is why you’ll see that expansions have extended down the length of 10ish (and not in a series of concentric circles).
+The factors that have shaped our temporary city include placing our event infrastructure on flat sand or gravel pans where the least flora & fauna are found or could be disturbed, and away from seasonal watercourses that are subject to flash flooding.
+This is why you’ll see that expansions have extended down the length of 10ish (and not in a series of concentric circles).
 Something else you will notice is that sound areas have moved, and moved again, over the years: this again is all part of the process of adjusting urban planning to take into account the factors that determine what works best.

-This is the event placement concept as sketched out at MalPlaas outside Botrivier in 2006, at which early instigators of Afrikaburns (as it was called then) Paul Jorgensen, Lil Visser, Robert Weinek, Mike T’Sass Rolfe and Monique Schiess gathered to plan the first event.
+This is the event placement concept as sketched out at MalPlaas outside Botrivier in 2006, at which early instigators of Afrika Burns (as it was called then) Paul Jorgensen, Lil Visser, Robert Weinek, Mike T’Sass Rolfe, Paul Grose, Richard Bowsher and Monique Schiess gathered to plan the first event.

 Since then, the event map has changed every year, with some big changes over the years 2010 – 2015, when expansion zones were added as our numbers grew.
 From 2014 onward, the changes have been fewer, and largely limited to tweaking the roads, camping and sound zones to the best effect.